 A better work environment will help companies on two fronts: Avoiding high turnover rates, and attracting new talent.

 Turnover rates are increasing and cost the American economy $3 billion annually.
 Millennials in particular are known to job-hop.
-Up to 40% say they are willing to change their position within the next two years.
+Up to 40 percent say they're willing to change their position within the next two years.
 It’s now the company’s job to make them stay.
-"Good internal communication provides constant feedback and purpose which increases the employee engagement which in turn decreases turnover rates and ultimately saves the company money."
+"Good internal communication provides constant feedback and purpose which increases employee engagement which in turn decreases turnover rates, ultimately saving the company money."

 Whether you're trying to attract talent or retain it, employees need to know their employers.
 A well-functioning internal communications system and the open work environment it creates will give your company an edge in today's highly competitive market.